Darkelf2024/PS2-Playable-Lists-for-AetherSX2-NetherSX2/README.md

 - Whether tweaks are required
 - Which emulator behaves best for a given title
 - If any game needs retesting - Let me know and I'll be happy to retest it - No Problem!
+- Lists are being refined and constantly retested for improvements
+- These lists reflect subjective playability based on hands-on testing, not technical accuracy benchmarks or guarantees.
 ---

 ## 📌 Why This Repository Exists